-The group of office workers who received more exposure to daylight (going outside and through windows), slept an average of 46 minutes more per night during the workweek than their coworkers who did not have windows or spend anytime in the sunlight.
-It makes it simple to understand what can happen to our sleep/wake schedules when it become consistent with the solar night and day, as well as eliminating artificial light exposure at night.
+The group of office workers who received more exposure to daylight (going outside and through windows), slept an average of 46 minutes more per night during the workweek than their coworkers who did not have windows or spend any time in the sunlight.
+It makes it simple to understand what can happen to our sleep/wake schedules when it becomes consistent with the solar night and day, as well as eliminating artificial light exposure at night.

 The Study – Natural Light Exposure

-All of the participants - many of whom had previously been on very different sleep schedules, all had their sleep/wake cycles become more similar to one another, and align more closely with the solar day and night.
-Sunlight in the morning will not be an ultimate fix, but we can guarantee that making a habit in your routine will improve your sleep and increase your feel good hormones!
+All of the participants – many of whom had previously been on very different sleep schedules, all had their sleep/wake cycles become more similar to one another, and align more closely with the solar day and night.
+Sunlight in the morning will not be the ultimate fix, but we can guarantee that making a habit in your routine will improve your sleep and increase your feel-good hormones!

 The Top 2 Products we recommend to solve this artificial light phenomena

-#1.
-True Dark Blue Blockers - They come with 2 separate glasses, one for day time and one for night time use.
+- True Dark Blue Blockers – They come with 2 separate glasses, one for daytime and one for nighttime use.
 We have found these to be our favorite pair of blue blockers as they do not only block blue light, yet they block green, violet as well as yellow light.

-#2.
-Red Light Bulbs - These are amazing for nighttime use when you are working or getting ready to check-in for the night.
-Combine them with they blue blockers and you are set.
+- Red Light Bulbs – These are amazing for nighttime use when you are working or getting ready to check in for the night.
+Combine them with the blue blockers and you are set.

 All the best,